 Benefit terms are prescribed in Title 9 of the South Carolina Code of Laws.
 PEBA does not have the authority to establish or amend benefit terms without a legislative change in the code of laws.
 Key elements of the benefit calculation include the benefit multiplier, years of service, and average final compensation.
-A brief summary of benefit terms for each system is presented below.
+A brief summary of benefit terms for each system is presented on the following page.